 Both Gemini and Coinbase adhere to the United States KYC and anti-money laundering regulations.
 This may require you to provide proof of identity and proof of address.

 Gemini vs. Coinbase: Security

-Gemini and Coinbase are both known for their security features, making them two of the most secure places for users to buy, sell, and store their crypto assets.
+Gemini and Coinbase are both known for their security features, making them two of the most secure places for users to buy, sell, and store their cryptocurrency assets.
 Here are a few of the security options available on each platform: